 Like the manicured, thirty-something Melbourne city slickers in my group, I struggled to keep my balance and to get into the rhythmic up and down when the horse began to canter.
 Butts slamming into saddles is the downside of the sport and my rear end was particularly sensitive as I’d just come off a three-day bike ride across a swath of rural Victoria for a New York Times Travel article to be published shortly.

-My 83 mile bike trip left me with welts at the very top of my legs.
-Avoiding the pain attendant with mis-matching my movements with Banjo’s required concentration and muscle action even beyond what’s required of folks who venture onto a horse, say, once every two or three years.
+My 83-mile bike trip left me with welts at the very top of my legs.
+Avoiding the pain attendant with mismatching my movements with Banjo’s required concentration and muscle action even beyond what’s required of folks who venture onto a horse, say, once every two or three years.

 Crossing rope bridges, balancing on wires thirty feet high and zip lining through the trees was both a test of nerves and evidence of lunacy and had left me aching.
 Truth be told though, I’d never felt more energized than when I successfully completed the final challenge.

 Anyway, all this meant that Banjo did not get a fresh and ready rider when I tossed myself onto his back that morning.
 Nevertheless, all discomfort was forgotten when we trotted down onto the sandy beach and the waves of the Bass Strait rose and crested along our path.
-We stopped to take pictures, but really, would would forget this morning?
+We stopped to take pictures, but really, who would forget this morning?

 By the time Banjo and I parted ways three hours later, my legs were jelly.
 Good thing my next activity was snorkeling in Port Phillip Bay 12 miles west.
 Swimming is all about upper body strength and when buoyant in several layers of neoprene not even too much of that is required.